 First things first, because I know people will ask: I actually didn’t go the IKEA route.
 I thought about it, but I knew what I was getting myself into with IKEA.
 I don’t want your Malm, Fyrkantig, or Sparsam.
 I just want to go to IKEA for the meatballs, please and thank you.

 Instead, I ordered most everything off of Wayfair.
 Mainly because I’m lazy and they offered free shipping, could have everything delivered on the same day, and they weren’t quite as expensive as IKEA.
-So last Friday I was the man that every UPS driver hates when about 8 fully grown human-sized packages showed up my door.
+So last Friday I was the man that every UPS driver hates when about 8 fully grown human-sized packages showed up at my door.
 That’s when the real fun began.

 Also, as a quick aside: You know what I really love?
 When a company treats me like I’m a normal person with a sense of humor.
 Whoever Wayfair gets their furniture from does an incredible job of making their instructions fun and appropriately insulting enough to be entertaining.